chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 ### How to Install

-Place the `chromatic-solfege.ly` to the include directory or the same directory with your lilypond document.
+Place the `chromatic-solfege.ly` to your include directory or the same directory with your lilypond document.

 ### How to use

-Include `chromatic-solfege.ly` then call the `language` directive with a parameter 'chromatic-solfege'.
+Include `chromatic-solfege.ly` then call the `language` directive with a parameter `chromatic-solfege`.

 ```lilypond
 \version "2.18.2"